Chinese Ford partner Zotye gears up to sell crossover SUV in U.S.

-For years, the Chinese have promised to break into the U.S. market, and a second automaker has revealed its plans to finally do just that.
+For years, the Chinese have promised to break into the U.S., and a second automaker has revealed its plans to finally do just that.
 Zotye, which works with Ford to build cars in China, detailed plans on Tuesday to begin selling a crossover SUV in the U.S. in 2020.

 In China, Zotye offers the T600 crossover with a choice of 1.5- and 2.0-liter turbocharged inline-4 engines.